MikhailMS/java-shop-example/README.md

           - [x] See all orders (client can see only his orders)
           - [x] Filter products by name, price and weight
           - [x] Filter orders by date
-          - [x] Filter orders by total price (only require adding 'total' column to 'order' table)
+          - [x] Filter orders by total price
       - [ ] Can login into system and gain appropriate rights

   - [ ] As an optional part, I'd like to introduce GUI, which will make it easier to fill basket, see orders and etc